The Importance of Staying Calm During Market Volatility

 SLATs have gained popularity recently, to shift wealth out of the taxable estate.
 What is the big deal about the estate tax?

-© 2025 WSFS Bank.
+© 2026 WSFS Bank.
 Member FDIC.
 Wilmington Savings Fund Society, FSB d/b/a WSFS Bank.
 Private Banking is a division of WSFS Bank.
+WSFS Institutional Services is a division of WSFS Bank.

 Wilmington Savings Fund Society, FSB d/b/a/ Bryn Mawr Trust.
 Bryn Mawr Trust is a division of WSFS Bank.
 The Bryn Mawr Trust Company of Delaware is a subsidiary of WSFS Financial Corporation.
 Products and services are provided through WSFS Financial Corporation’s subsidiaries and their affiliates.
 Trust and investment advisory services are offered through Bryn Mawr Trust.
 Bryn Mawr Trust is not a registered investment advisor.
 Investment advisory services are also offered through Bryn Mawr Trust Advisors, LLC (“BMTA”), an SEC registered investment advisor and a subsidiary of WSFS Financial Corporation.
 BMTA’s registration as an investment advisor does not imply a certain level of skill or training.